RecallGraph/foxx-tracer/README.md

         }
     }
     ```
+### Recording Traces
+For the endpoints to which the trace middleware was attached, there are 4 trace-specific headers available that can be used for the following:
+1. Propagate a running trace from the client to your application.
+1. Force the application to record or suppress a trace for the request, regardless of the `sampling-probability` setting.

+See the [Trace Header documentation](https://recallgraph.github.io/foxx-tracer/enums/_helpers_types_.trace_header_keys.html) for details.

 ## Reference Implementation
 To get a better idea of how to instrument your Foxx service using *foxx-tracer*, take a look at the source of the [RecallGraph](https://github.com/RecallGraph/RecallGraph) project.